xibosignage/xibo-manual/source/en/displays_settings.md

 Each setting is explained under each form field for each of the tabs.

+{tip}
+Using the row menu click on **Copy** to make another version of a Profile.
+Make adjustments as needed to quickly and simply create new Profiles.
+{/tip}

 ### Collect Interval

 Using the drop-down menu select how often you would like the Player to check for new content.
 This means that once a Player has communicated with the CMS, it will check again for any changes by the time  set here.